DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ---

-You have a choice to use or not to use the mods under _Interface Extended_ section of the fork.
+You also have a choice to use or not to use the mods under _Interface Extended_ section of the fork.
 It is enabled by default, but if you don't like a mod or two, you are free to disable them according to the information found [here](INTERFACE.md).

 ---